ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r1.1-beginners-guide-nodejs-npm/README.md

 - a CLI (command-line interface) tool for publishing and downloading packages, and
 - an online repository that hosts JavaScript packages</br>

-A package is nothing but a directory that contains a bunch of modules.
+A package is nothing but a directory that contains a bunch of code modules.
 Some popular npm packages are [lodash](https://lodash.com/) and [moment](https://momentjs.com/).
 Node.js has a wide community that develop good packages for everybody to use.

 When we have a remote package in our project, it is called as a dependency since our project depends on it.
 We need to keep track of our dependencies or at least list them down somewhere.
 We list all our dependencies inside a `package.json` file which is a JSON file that contains some information about our project and dependencies it needs.
 This file is essential for NPM.

-Node.js also ships with a collection of [built-in packages](https://nodejs.org/api/index.html) called as a Node Standard Library.
+Node.js also ships with a collection of [built-in packages](https://nodejs.org/api/index.html) called as Node Standard Library.
 These packages are essential to perform low-level operations like File System I/O and Networking.
 We do not have to install them using NPM.

 ### How much JavaScript should I know to use Node.js?
 As a beginner, it can be difficult to understand where does JavaScript end, and where Node.js begins, and vice versa.
 However, when you're writing code for a Node.js application you are writing JavaScript.
 So, it is important to grasp the fundamentals of JavaScript syntax such as: